-If the text of Mary's letter should refer to the first passage, then the young David's praise reflects his critical self-judgment as he has grown older.
-Whereas in youth he was shaped by wise insight, as an older man he has fallen prey to sexual licentiousness.
-If we add to the text from Mary's letter the parallel passage from IgnMag 3, the judgement becomes even clearer: at the "age of twelve" David "became possessed of the divine Spirit, and convicted the elders, who in vain carried their grey hairs, of being false accusers, and of lusting after the beauty of another man's wife".
+If we assume Mary’s text to refer to the former passage, then the young David’s praise reflects his critical self-judgment after he has grown older: while in his youth he was shaped by wise insight, as an older man he has fallen prey to sexual licentiousness.
+If we add to the text from Mary’s letter the parallel passage from IgnMag 3, the judgement becomes even clearer: at the “age of twelve” David “became possessed of the divine Spirit, and convicted the elders, who in vain carried their grey hairs, of being false accusers, and of lusting after the beauty of another man’s wife.”

-The example of David is followed in IgnMag 3 by that of Samuel, which is not to be read in Mary's letter.
-Samuel stands for the "little child" who accuses the great old prophet of nepotism.
+The example of David is followed in IgnMag 3 by that of Samuel, which is not to be read about in Mary’s letter.
+Samuel stands for the “little child” who accuses the great old prophet of nepotism.
 Another example, which is again found in both versions, is the prophet Jeremiah.
-In Jer 1:7 it says that Jeremiah wants to reject God's call in view of his own youth, but that God answers him: "Do not say, 'I am still so young.
-Wherever I send you, you shall go; and what I charge you with, that shall you declare."
-With these and other examples, Scripture confirms for Mary that God promised his assistance to the young presbyters and from this she formulates her request as a divine command to Ignatius.
+Jer 1:7 recounts that Jeremiah wants to reject God’s call in view of his own youth, but that God answers him: “Do not say, ‘I am still so young.’
+Wherever I send you, you shall go; and what I charge you with, that shall you declare.”
+By these and other examples, for Mary the Scripture confirms that God promised his assistance to the young presbyters, providing her with a base to formulate her request as a divine command to Ignatius.

-In this letter, which presents itself as the letter of a woman who is closely connected with the bishop of her native city, one hears the female voice that speaks with divine and prophetic authority and knows how to refer to Scripture, whereby it is noticeable that she does not, or at least not explicitly, base herself for her argument on New Testament passages.
+In this letter, which presents itself as the letter of a woman closely connected to the bishop of her native city, one hears a female voice that speaks with divine and prophetic authority and knows how to refer to Scripture.
+It is noteworthy that in doing so, she does not, or at least not explicitly, base her argument on New Testament passages.

-That Mary defends the young men first by pointing out that they are armed against sexual temptations casts a moral shadow over the elders who contrast with these young men.
-Deviant moral behaviour and religious practice go hand in hand and both are addressed in Mary's letter.
-The young men, called by God and far superior to all the elders, both their parents and their advisors, and these serve as shining counter-examples according to Mary.
+The fact that Mary defends the young men by first pointing out that they are armed against sexual temptations casts a moral shadow over the elders with whom they are constrasted.
+Deviant moral behaviour and religious practice go hand in hand and both are addressed in Mary’s letter.
+The young men, called by God and far superior to all their elders, both their parents and their advisors, serve as shining counter-examples according to Mary.

-Let us also turn our attention to Ignatius' response in his letter to Mary and see what this letter makes with the strong views and challenges that Mary’s letter provides.
-First, Ignatius agrees with Mary's request to support her case.
+Let us now turn our attention to Ignatius’ response to see what it makes of the strong views and challenges launched in Mary’s letter.
+First, Ignatius agrees with Mary’s request to support her case.
 In an elaborate preface, IgnMarC 1 reads:

-"Sight indeed is better than writing, inasmuch as, being one of the company of the senses, it not only, by communicating proofs of friendship, honours him who receives them, but also, by those which it in turn receives, enriches the desire for better things.
+Sight indeed is better than writing, inasmuch as, being one of the company of the senses, it not only, by communicating proofs of friendship, honours him who receives them, but also, by those which it in turn receives, enriches the desire for better things.
 But the second harbour of refuge, as the phrase runs, is the practice of writing, which we have received, as a convenient haven, by your faith, from so great a distance, seeing that by means of a letter we have learned the excellence that is in you.
 For the souls of the good, O you wisest of women! resemble fountains of the purest water; for they allure by their beauty passers-by to drink of them, even though these should not be thirsty.
-And your intelligence invites us, as by a word of command, to participate in those divine draughts which gush forth so abundantly in your soul."
+And your intelligence invites us, as by a word of command, to participate in those divine draughts which gush forth so abundantly in your soul.